feedite/status/README.md

 - Signup Page

 ### How does it work?
 The application uses Python Selenium to first get screenshots of the pages being monitored.
 Next, it compares them to screenshots of working pages using Python ImageHash.
+It returns the result in the form of "OK" or "Not OK" through a Python Flask web app.